 Get to know your heart

 According to Healthline2, your heart affects every part of your body, which makes it the most important organ.
-So, you need to protect it at all cost and in order to protect it, you must know what it’s up to.
+So, you need to protect and in order to protect it, you must know what it’s up to.

 Doing a quick deep-dive search on your heart reveals some interesting facts2: